publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch23/m__us_usc_t10_s482.md

         (1) __Personnel strength.—__

-            (A) Personnel status, including an assessment of the manning of units (authorized versus assigned numbers of personnel) for units not scheduled for deployment and the timing of the arrival of personnel into units preparing for deployments.
+            (A) Personnel status, including the extent to which members of the armed forces are serving in positions outside of their military occupational specialty, serving in grades other than the grades for which they are qualified, or both.

-            (B) Historical data and projected trends in unit personnel strength and status.
+            (B) Historical data and projected trends in personnel strength and status.

         (2) __Personnel turbulence.—__

             (A) Recruit quality.

-            (B) Personnel assigned to a unit but not trained for the level of assigned responsibility or mission.

-            (C) Fitness for deployment.
+            (B) Borrowed manpower.

+            (C) Personnel stability.

+        (3) __Other personnel matters.—__

+            (A) Personnel morale.

-            (D) Recruiting and retention status.
+            (B) Recruiting status.

-        (3) __Training.—__
+        (4) __Training.—__

             (A) Training unit readiness and proficiency.